 PROGRESS TO DATE:

-2. We have negotiated with a construction / developement company that will oversee the building of the farm and have now signed a contract agreement with them.
+1. We have finalised negotiation with a construction / developement company that will oversee the building of the farm and have now signed a contract agreement with them.
+They have begun preliminary design work and approached several companies for the supply of panels, frames and a battery.

-3. We are in the process of registering a Co-operative that will own and administer the project, and approached several people to serve on the board.
+2. We have submitted an application for registering the Co-operative that will own and administer the project, and approached several people to serve on the board.

-5. As part of the Co-op application we have drawn up an Offer Information Statement that will form the basis of an Information Memorandum that will be used to invite community investment
+4. As part of the Co-op application we have drawn up a comprehsnsive Offer Information Statement that will form the basis of an Information Memorandum that will be used to invite community investment

-6. We continue to meet as a committee on a weekly basis
+7. We continue to meet as a committee on a weekly basis.

 THE NEXT STEPS:

 Once these steps are completed, the Co-op wil be incorporated and an Information Memorandum will be finalised!
 We will then be in a position to go to you, our community, to seek investment in the project.
-We hope this will be finalised before the end of the year.
+We hope this will be finalised shortly.
 It's been a very long process, but with the experience we have gained it will be invaluable for other community groups to draw on our expertise and hopefully expedite their efforts to create more community owned renewable energy projects.

 Other Examples of Community Energy Projects: